-- Environmental-ecological: What are the ecosystem services and resources, including geological - 2 storage capacity and related rate of needed land use change, available to promote transformations, and - 3 to what extent are they compatible with enhanced resilience? - Technological: What technologies are available to support transformation? - Economic: What economic conditions could support transformation? - Socio-cultural: What conditions could support transformations in behaviour and lifestyles?
-To what extent are the transformations socially acceptable and consistent with equity? - Institutional: What institutional conditions are in place to support transformations, including multilevel governance, institutional capacity, and political support?
+Environmental-ecological: What are the ecosystem services and resources, including geological storage capacity and related rate of needed land-use change, available to promote transformations, and to what extent are they compatible with enhanced resilience?
+Technological: What technologies are available to support transformation?

+Economic: What economic conditions could support transformation?

+Socio-cultural: What conditions could support transformations in behaviour and lifestyles?
+To what extent are the transformations socially acceptable and consistent with equity?

+Institutional: What institutional conditions are in place to support transformations, including multi-level governance, institutional capacity, and political support?

-The report starts by assessing which mitigation pathways would lead to a 1.5°C world, which indicates that rapid and deep deviations from current emission pathways are necessary (Chapter 2).
+Assessment of feasibility in this report starts by evaluating the unavoidable warming from past emissions (Section 1.2.4) and identifying mitigation pathways that would lead to a 1.5°C world, which indicates that rapid and deep deviations from current emission pathways are necessary (Chapter 2).
 In the case of adaptation, an assessment of feasibility starts from an evaluation of the risks and impacts of climate change (Chapter 3).
 To mitigate and adapt to climate risks, system-wide technical, institutional and socio-economic transitions would be required, as well as the implementation of a range of specific mitigation and adaptation options.
 Chapter 4 applies various indicators categorised in these six dimensions to assess the feasibility of illustrative examples of relevant mitigation and adaptation options (Section 4.5.1).
 Such options and pathways have different effects on sustainable development, poverty eradication and adaptation capacity (Chapter 5).

-The six feasibility dimensions interact in complex, and place-specific ways.
+The six feasibility dimensions interact in complex and place-specific ways.
 Synergies and trade-offs may occur between the feasibility dimensions, and between specific mitigation and adaptation options (Section 4.5.4).
 The presence or absence of enabling conditions would affect the options that comprise feasibility pathways (Section 4.4), and can reduce trade-offs and amplify synergies between options.

-Sustainable development, eradicating poverty and reducing inequalities are not only preconditions for feasible transformations, but the interplay between climate action (both mitigation and adaptation options) and the development patterns on which they apply may actually enhance the feasibility of particular options (see Chapter 5).
+Sustainable development, eradicating poverty and reducing inequalities are not only preconditions for feasible transformations, but the interplay between climate action (both mitigation and adaptation options) and the development patterns to which they apply may actually enhance the feasibility of particular options (see Chapter 5).